-In 2020, the Museum of Art and Cultural History marks the 150th birthday of the distinguished North German artist Ernst Barlach with an exclusive showcase exhibition.
+The Museum of Art and Cultural History pays tribute to the work of the distinguished North German artist Ernst Barlach with an exclusive showcase exhibition.
 Some forty sketches, prints and sculpture from all phases of his works are shown, imparting an impressive picture of this fascinating individualist’s accomplishments amongst the expressionists.

 The artist’s famous vividly bleak self-portraits as well as the touching work with which Barlach developed his expression of mass death during World War 1 and the times of distress of the post-war years, which are still valid today, can be seen.